 With the evolution of social media and employer-brand-focused sites like Glassdoor, it’s critical for companies to focus on establishing and developing their brand.
 They need to look for ways to showcase why candidates should apply to work there.
 Recruiters must be prepared to have robust and honest conversations about every aspect of the job.

 Hence employees are a company’s best brand ambassadors and their stories speak volumes more than a company’s mission statement.
-In this scenario, online recruitment solutions like CodeGround.in, assist companies to promote their brand by leveraging their online presence through creation of a Company’s Brand Page along with the details of the open job positions, detailed presentations and videos.
+In this scenario, online recruitment solutions like CodeGround.in, assist companies to promote their brand by leveraging their online presence through the creation of a Company’s Brand Page along with the details of the open job positions, detailed presentations, and videos.
 These pages are promoted over varied social media channels.

 2. Use of Talent Analytics: